JudeTulel/Ether_location_proof/README.md

 **Decentralized Location Verification**: Leverages blockchain for immutable and transparent location verification.
 Off-Chain Distance Calculation: Efficiently handles complex geolocation calculations off-chain and submits verified results to the blockchain.
 Automated Smart Contracts: Facilitates automatic contract execution and payment release based on verified location data.
 Secure and Transparent: Ensures data integrity and transparency, minimizing fraud and disputes.
 How It Works

 **Start Location**: The sender initiates the process by setting their starting location.
-DeliveryMedium: the delivery person or vehicle
+DeliveryMedium: the delivery person or vehicle reaches the pickup point and takes up the delivery contract and the sender signs it and adds the adress of the courier to the contract.
-**End Location**: The receiver sets the delivery or endpoint location after the transaction is completed.
-Off-Chain Calculation: A backend service calculates the distance between the deliveryMedium and endLocation.
+**End Location**: The receiver sets the delivery or endpoint location .
+The courier makes the claim that the delivery is complete and this is verified by an Off-Chain Calculation: A chainlink oracle calculates the distance between the deliveryMedium and endLocation.
 Oracle Integration: The calculated distance is sent to the smart contract using an oracle.
 Validation: The smart contract verifies whether the distance is within the acceptable range.
 Payment Release: If the distance is validated, the payment is automatically released to the relevant parties.

 ## Example Use Case